nginxinc/kubernetes-ingress/docs/content/tutorials/custom-listen-ports.md

     set $resource_name "{{$s.VSName}}";
     set $resource_namespace "{{$s.VSNamespace}}";
 ```
-To change the listen port from `80` to `85`, we modify the `listen` line at the start of the server configuration block.
+To change the listen port from `80` to `85`, edit the `listen` line at the start of the server configuration block.

-After modifying the line, the file looks like this:
+After changing the number, the file looks like this:

 ```nginx
 server {
     listen 85{{ if $s.ProxyProtocol }} proxy_protocol{{ end }};